iaristeid/CleaningDataAssignment/README.md

 ## Output files

-* Writes the two final datasets into two files.
+* Writes the two tidy datasets into the two tidy files.